 If you would like additional information about the latest areas of research regarding GI tract NETs, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 The next section in this guide is Coping with Treatment.
-It offers some guidance in how to cope with the physical, emotional, and social changes that a GI tract NET and its treatment can bring.
+It offers some guidance in how to cope with the physical, emotional, social, and financial changes that a GI tract NET and its treatment can bring.
 Use the menu to choose a different section to read in this guide.